SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 - [ ] example to be added here

-## 11. Load and Link DLL in Application
+## 11. Load and Link Dynamic Library in Application

 Linking at runtime